Montana Whitetails Hunting News

 Posted On: 2015-12-30 11:52:01

 Late October brought on the rifle season and we had our hunters arrive the day before to take advantage of opening morning.
-We'll likely continue this trend as two of the six elk hunters in camp harvested their bull elk on opening morning of the Montana rifle season.
-A huge herd of elk, with lots of bulls played a cat and mouse game with us the rest of the week but the warm weather played into their favor and kept them moving mostly at night.
-That would soon change!
+We'll likely continue this trend as all the elk hunters in camp harvested their bull elk on opening day or the follwoing day of the Montana rifle season.
+A huge herd of elk that numbered roughly 500-700 where camping out on the ranch, and they weren't leaving!

 Despite a slow start to the season with lots of missed opportunities, we still had a very successful year!
-The 2015 hunting season photo album is complete so you can check out all the photos from last season.
+The 2017 hunting season photo album is complete and posted so you can check out all the photos from last season on the website photo gallery.
 We thank everyone who came to Montana to enjoy Big Sky Country with us this year!
 The trout fishing was good for those that went fishing during their stay with us and the hunting we experienced alongside our hunters will always be remembered.
 Hope everyone had a great season and enjoyed it as much as we enjoyed having you with us to share the memories!

-For now, we are working at filling the remaining spots for 2016 and getting ready for the Outdoor shows we have scheduled to attend during February and March.
-Some weeks are already full so if you're interested in booking a 2016 Montana hunt, please contact us ASAP!
+For now, we are working at filling the remaining spots for 2018.
+There are several weeks already full or close to filling up.
+Most of the rifle elk hunts are full so hurry if you want one of those remaining spots.
+We'll be doing the Harrisburg, PA Outdoor show scheduled during February and the sports show in Hamburg, NY in early March.
+If you're interested in booking a 2018 Montana hunt, please contact us ASAP!
 I have posted openings available on the news page!
-Call to reserve a week for 2016 if you want to experience some awesome Western big game hunting!
+Call to reserve a week for 2018 if you want to experience some awesome Western big game hunting!
 Looking forward to next year as we continue to get bigger and better here under Big Sky country in Southwestern Montana!

-On behalf of Myself, Steve, Rob, Bob, Vern, and our cooks John and John, we wanted to thank everyone again for making another season here at Montana Whitetails one we will never forget...!
+Thanks to everyone again for making another season here at Montana Whitetails one we will never forget...!

 Thanks for following us through the season and Happy Holidays,